Expedia Group (NASDAQ:EXPE) Cut to Hold at StockNews.com

-StockNews.com cut shares of Expedia Group (NASDAQ:EXPE – Get Rating) from a buy rating to a hold rating in a report published on Friday morning.
+StockNews.com lowered shares of Expedia Group (NASDAQ:EXPE – Get Rating) from a buy rating to a hold rating in a report released on Friday morning.

-Several other research analysts have also recently commented on the stock.
-Deutsche Bank Aktiengesellschaft started coverage on shares of Expedia Group in a report on Friday, March 11th.
-They set a buy rating and a $218.00 target price for the company.
-Bank of America increased their target price on shares of Expedia Group from $220.00 to $226.00 and gave the stock a buy rating in a report on Friday, February 11th.
-Piper Sandler increased their target price on shares of Expedia Group from $216.00 to $231.00 and gave the stock an overweight rating in a report on Friday, February 11th.
-UBS Group increased their target price on shares of Expedia Group from $171.00 to $183.00 and gave the stock a neutral rating in a report on Friday, February 11th.
-Finally, Wolfe Research increased their target price on shares of Expedia Group from $190.00 to $210.00 and gave the stock a peer perform rating in a report on Friday, February 11th.
-One investment analyst has rated the stock with a sell rating, fifteen have issued a hold rating and eleven have given a buy rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of Hold and a consensus price target of $209.52.
+Several other research analysts have also recently weighed in on the stock.
+Bank of America upped their price target on shares of Expedia Group from $220.00 to $226.00 and gave the company a buy rating in a report on Friday, February 11th.
+Morgan Stanley upped their price target on shares of Expedia Group from $200.00 to $215.00 and gave the company an equal weight rating in a report on Thursday, February 24th.
+Stifel Nicolaus upped their price target on shares of Expedia Group from $190.00 to $215.00 and gave the company a hold rating in a report on Friday, February 11th.
+The Goldman Sachs Group upped their price target on shares of Expedia Group from $200.00 to $220.00 and gave the company a buy rating in a report on Friday, February 11th.
+Finally, Cowen upped their price target on shares of Expedia Group from $181.00 to $200.00 and gave the company an outperform rating in a report on Monday, February 7th.
+One research analyst has rated the stock with a sell rating, fifteen have issued a hold rating and eleven have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock has an average rating of Hold and an average price target of $209.52.

-In related news, CAO Lance A. Soliday sold 2,338 shares of the firm’s stock in a transaction dated Friday, February 11th.
-The shares were sold at an average price of $208.81, for a total transaction of $488,197.78.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
+In other news, CAO Lance A. Soliday sold 2,338 shares of the stock in a transaction dated Friday, February 11th.
+The shares were sold at an average price of $208.81, for a total value of $488,197.78.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 Also, Director Susan C. Athey sold 200 shares of the firm’s stock in a transaction dated Tuesday, February 15th.
 The stock was sold at an average price of $200.00, for a total transaction of $40,000.00.
 The disclosure for this sale can be found here.
 Insiders sold 132,650 shares of company stock worth $26,514,549 over the last three months.
 Insiders own 5.00% of the company’s stock.

 Expedia Group Company Profile (Get Rating)